ZdenekD/zdenekd/CHECKLIST.md

 ## Server

-[ ] **Website is using HTTPS:** ![High][high]
+[x] **Website is using HTTPS:** ![High][high]

-[ ] **Serve files from the same protocol:** ![High][high] Avoid having your website serving files coming from source using HTTP on your website which is using HTTPS for example.
+[x] **Serve files from the same protocol:** ![High][high] Avoid having your website serving files coming from source using HTTP on your website which is using HTTPS for example.
 If your website is using HTTPS, external files should come from the same protocol.

 [ ] **Set HTTP cache headers properly:** ![High][high] Set HTTP headers to avoid expensive number of roundtrips between your browser and the server.

 -   [HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching)

-[ ] **GZIP / Brotli compression is enabled:** ![High][high] Use a compression method such as Gzip or Brotli to reduce the size of your JavaScript files.
+[x] **GZIP / Brotli compression is enabled:** ![High][high] Use a compression method such as Gzip or Brotli to reduce the size of your Javascript files.
 With a smaller sizes file, users will be able to download the asset faster, resulting in improved performance.

 [ ] **Time To First Byte < 1.3 seconds:** ![High][high] Reduce as much as you can the time your browser waits before receiving data.